rid-principles/bDudekCybersecurity.github.io/README.md

  	value of comparingFile gets higher than the length of the array-1.

-        -I might add other features as I move closer to the final project submission, if this does occur I will make sure to document those features thouroughly.
+        -I might add other features as I move closer to the final project submission, if this does occur I will make sure to document those features thouroughly in my final submission.

 I have 5 text files on my ubuntu system and they all have been randomized and I modified files 1 and 4 so they would be the same.